 How to apply to be a Single Survey provider

 The Home Report comprises three documents: an Energy Report, a Property Questionnaire and a Single Survey.
 Only surveyors registered with or authorised to practise by the Royal Institution of Chartered Surveyors can produce Single Surveys.

-We will assess applications from any other professional organisations, but they will need to satisfy certain criteria for becoming a Single Survey provider.
+Applications from any other professional organisations will need to satisfy certain criteria for becoming a Single Survey provider.

 Find out more about Home Reports and the process of buying a home in Scotland on the mygov.scot website.